ros-drivers/ros2_ouster_drivers/README.md

 #### `TIME_FROM_INTERNAL_OSC`

 Use the LiDAR internal clock.
 Measurements are time stamped with ns since power-on.
-Free running counter based on the OS1’s internal oscillator.
-Counts seconds and nanoseconds since OS1 turn on, reported at ns resolution (both a second and nanosecond register in every UDP packet), but min increment is on the order of 10 ns.
+Free running counter based on the sensor’s internal oscillator.
+Counts seconds and nanoseconds since sensor turn on, reported at ns resolution (both a second and nanosecond register in every UDP packet), but min increment is on the order of 10 ns.
 Accuracy is +/- 90 ppm.

 #### `TIME_FROM_SYNC_PULSE_IN`

-A free running counter synced to the `SYNC_PULSE_IN` input counts seconds (# of pulses) and nanoseconds since OS1 turn on.
+A free running counter synced to the `SYNC_PULSE_IN` input counts seconds (# of pulses) and nanoseconds since sensor turn on.
 If `multipurpose_io_mode` is set to `INPUT_NMEA_UART` then the seconds register jumps to time extracted from a NMEA `$GPRMC` message read on the `multipurpose_io` port.
 Reported at ns resolution (both a second and nanosecond register in every UDP packet), but min increment